 - ACHI chapters-these 20 groups provide information aggregated at the ACHI chapter level - ACHI procedure blocks-these 1,413 categories describe interventions at a specific level.
-Detailed information is presented for the 20 procedure blocks with the highest number of separations and summary information is provided for all the groups (for which separations were reported) at www.aihw.gov.au/reports-statistics/health-welfareservices/hospitals/overview. - ACHI interventions-there are more than 6,300 individual interventions; information at this level is included in Section 5.4 - 'Newborn care' and in Section 5.5 - 'Rehabilitation care'.
+Detailed information is presented for the 20 procedure blocks with the highest number of separations and summary information is provided for all the groups (for which separations were reported). - ACHI interventions-there are more than 6,300 individual interventions; information at this level is included in Section 5.4 - 'Newborn care' and in Section 5.5 - 'Rehabilitation care'.